mikiw/ProceduralCityGenerator/README.md

 ![Mirrors Edge Minimalistic City](./Doc/5.png)

-## Day 1 - Proof of concept as Unity 3D plugin
+### Day 1 - Proof of concept as Unity 3D plugin
 ![Mirrors Edge Minimalistic City](./Doc/6.png)

-## Day 5 - WPF tool
+### Day 5 - WPF tool
 ![Mirrors Edge Minimalistic City](./Doc/7.png)

-## Day 8 - Exported Meshes in Unity 3d game engine
+### Day 8 - Exported meshes in Unity 3d game engine
 ![](./Doc/8.png)
 ![](./Doc/9.png)

-## Day 11 - Exported Meshes in Unity 3d game engine
+### Day 11 - Exported meshes in Unity 3d game engine
 ![](./Doc/10.png)

-## Day 12 - Exported Meshes in Unity 3d game engine
+### Day 12 - Exported meshes in Unity 3d game engine
 ![](./Doc/11.png)

 Lacking motivation and inspiration?
 Creating sci-fi cities?
 Just use my tool in single building mode with low iterations and small map size and random city plan.
 ![](./Doc/12.png)

-### Using this tool in future real life scenario
+### Using this tool in the future real-life scenario

-In future workflow will be as follow:
+In the future workflow will be as follow:
 - 3d modeler with texture graphic create city segments,
-- Tool load segments of city from *.obj or other format and procedurally generated whole cities or just buildings based on segments with changeable logic.
+- Tool load segments of the city from *.obj or other format and procedurally generated whole cities or just buildings based on segments with changeable logic.

 ### Parameters
-Each module have min / max parameters for example width, height etc. if you want get preview of each of it you need to wait 5 seconds or click “Generate preview” to reload it.
+Each module has min/max parameters for example width, height, etc. if you want to get a preview of each of them you need to wait 5 seconds or click “Generate preview” to reload it.

-Remember that is only a demo and some parameters are not validate for example you can't create sphere with lack of triangles.
+Remember that is only a demo and some parameters are not validated for example you can't create a sphere with a lack of triangles.

-If you want to disable module use Frequency 0 property.
+If you want to disable the module use Frequency 0 property.

 You can also enable/disable textures and load them from external folder as *.jpg, *.jpeg, *.png files.